 The Russian hierarchical health care system contains a large number of health care facilities across the country which provides substantial access to various patient populations and enables rapid recruitment of study participants.
 Genetic diversity and high urban proportion

 Russia offers lower costs for conducting clinical trials as compared to the US and Western Europe.
-Some of the experts have claimed that compared to the US, Russian sites offer approximately 30-60% savings to sponsors depending on complexity of the study, study specific procedures, patient population, and etc.
+Some of the experts have claimed that compared to the US, Russian sites offer approximately 30-60% savings to sponsors depending on the complexity of the study, study-specific procedures, patient population, and etc.

 Major Therapeutic areas